VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 * Lets you control your data as much as you want to.

 It's a win-win-win.
-In most systems these sound contradictory.
+In most systems, these sound contradictory.
 How can something be censorship resistant, but still have communities with whatever rules they like?
-Well, the key word their is **communities**, and that it is plural.
-These communities are still separete, it's just that they can federate *if and only if* they want to.
+Well, the key word there is **communities**, and that it is plural.
+These communities are still separate, it's just that they can federate *if and only if* they want to.

 If a server is full of racist jerks, nobody will federate with them.
 They can post all they want on their server, but their reach is limited.
 Yes, this makes echo chambers worse (in both directions) but, it's a hell of a lot better than the alternative.